conda-forge/sardana-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `sardana, sardana-config, sardana-core, sardana-qt` can be installed with `conda`:
+Once the `conda-forge` channel has been enabled, `sardana, sardana-core, sardana-qt` can be installed with `conda`:

 ```
-conda install sardana sardana-config sardana-core sardana-qt
+conda install sardana sardana-core sardana-qt
 ```

 or with `mamba`:

 ```
-mamba install sardana sardana-config sardana-core sardana-qt
+mamba install sardana sardana-core sardana-qt
 ```

 It is possible to list all of the versions of `sardana` available on your platform with `conda`: